rueckstiess/mtools/README.md

-                            nscanned>10000 and ratio of nscanned to nreturned>100) --word WORDS          only output lines matching any of WORDS --slow                only output lines with query times longer than 1000 ms
+                            nscanned>10000 and ratio of nscanned to nreturned>100) --word WORDS          only output lines matching any of WORDS --slow                only output lines with query times longer than 1000 ms --fast FAST           only output lines with query times shorter than FAST ms

     FROM and TO can be any combination of [DATE] [TIME] [OFFSET] in that order,